Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 	| | | | | |
 	| | | | | |

-With some imagination you'll see that it's supposed to be the neck of a guitar, first fret is first row below the ========.
+With some imagination you'll see that it's supposed to be the neck of a guitar, first fret is the first line below the ========.
 The vertical bars are strings, thickes most left.
-If there is an o displayed it means, press that fret.
+An o means 'press that fret'.
 So the major E Chord above can be played with 3 fingers, leaving the other strings open, and strumming all 6 strings.
-For completeness a list of fret numbers is also displayed.
+For convenience, a list of fret numbers is also displayed in the first line.

-I've implemented a function that generates this as follows (omitting some helper functions, see github for the complete source):
+I've implemented a function for generating these diagrams as follows.
+(I omitted some helper functions, see github for the complete source):

 	fretdiagram :: (Scale Note) -> [Scale Note] -> Int -> [Char]
 	fretdiagram chord tuning minimumFret =